leafo/lapis/docs/reference.md

 #### `build_url(path, [options])`

-Builds an absolute url for the path.
-The current request's URI is used to build the url.
+Builds an absolute URL for the path.
+The current request's URI is used to build the URL.

 For example, if we are running our server on `localhost:8080`: